LeCaToX/Disease-Detection-Robot/README.md

 ## Description

-This is a project made by <a href="https://github.com/LeCaToX">LeCaToX<a> and <a href="https://github.com/alexeipc">alexeipc<a> to create a planting system with the ability to detect and remove diseased potatoes.
+This is a project made by [Lê Cảnh Toàn](https://github.com/LeCaToX), [Phạm Hồ Mạnh Tú](https://github.com/StewAway) and [Đặng Thành Phát](https://github.com/alexeipc) to create a planting system with the ability to detect and remove diseased potatoes.

 ## Set up